 Have you ever heard about meniscus tear?
-It is the one of the most common knee injury seen in sports persons and also in people who deals with lifting heavy weights.
-Any activity that involves a forceful twist or rotation of knee, especially when the full weight is kept on it, can lead to meniscus tear.
+It is one of the most common knee injury seen in sportspersons and also in people who deal with lifting heavy weights.
+Any activity that involves a forceful twist or rotation of the knee, especially when the full weight is kept on it, can lead to a meniscus tear.
 To protect the meniscus for a healthy knee, let us know how to prevent it from being torn.

 A meniscus is a rubbery, c-shaped disc that cushions the knee.
 Each knee has one meniscus at the outer edge of the knee and other at its inner edge.
-Meniscus helps to keep the knee steady by balancing the weight across the knee.
-When a meniscus is torn, it affects the proper functionality of the knee.
+The meniscus helps to keep the knee steady by balancing the weight across the knee.
+When a meniscus is torn, it affects the proper functioning of the knee.

 What causes a Meniscus to Tear?